Basit-Mahmood/OAuth2-Authorization-Server-Without-Spring-Boot/README.md

 This is the spring authorization server with plain spring i.e., without spring boot.
 The code base is same.
 Means the configurations use in Spring boot are using here.

+You can check my repository spring-authorization-server-password-grant-type-support.
+The functionality is same.
+In this project configuration is done using plain spring.

 You can test it with the spring boot client.
 You just need to change the spring boot client urls in the properties file.
 Like the following

 messages.base-uri = http://127.0.0.1:9090/OAuth2AuthorizationServerSpring/rest/messages